Fxztam/setup_pg_adb/README.md

     - Paste your public SSH key.
 This is used when you ssh into the provisioned compute later.
     - Choose an existing virtual cloud network.
     - Select a subnet compartment and subnet.
     - Enter the JDBC URL for the ADB instance.
-The TNS_ADMIN entry points to the directory where you will have uploaded and unzipped the wallet, e.g. `jdbc:oracle:thin:@atpgraph_low?TNS_ADMIN=/etc/oracle/graph/wallets`
+The TNS_ADMIN entry points to the directory where you will have uploaded and unzipped the wallet, e.g.
+    `jdbc:oracle:thin:@atpgraph_low?TNS_ADMIN=/etc/oracle/graph/wallets`
+    - PGQL Engine for GraphViz: Choose **PGQL-on-PGX** for this lab.

-    **Note:** This JDBC URL is stored in a configuration file (`pgx.conf`) which can be updated later if necessary.
+    Note: This JDBC URL is stored in a configuration file (`pgx.conf`) which can be updated later if necessary.

     ![](livelabs/deploy-image/images/ConfigureStackVariables_211_1.jpg)
     ![](livelabs/deploy-image/images/ConfigureStackVariables_211_2.jpg)